lovaex/j00kslebot/README.md

 # j00kslebot
-An example of bot using node-slack-client.
+An example of bot using nodejs' slack-client.

 The necessary file lib/token.json is obviously not committed to the GitHub repo :-)